 Atrial fibrillation – AFib for short - is the most common type of irregular heartbeat (cardiac arrhythmia).
-Some people with AFib have no symptoms at all, while others can have symptoms so severe they result in stroke, heart attach, or heart failure.
-Symptoms of AFib can include dizziness, fatigue, weakness, shortness of breath, and chest pain.
-It may feel like you hear "skips" a beat.
+Some people with AFib have no symptoms at all, while others can have symptoms so severe they result in stroke, heart attack, or heart failure.
+Symptoms of AFib can include dizziness, fatigue, weakness, rapid and irregular heartbeats, shortness of breath, and chest pain.
+It may feel like your heart "skips" a beat.
 See a doctor if you have any symptoms of AFib or other symptoms that concern you.

 Control Diabetes and Blood Pressure

 AFib alone raises stroke risk.
 Put that together with high blood pressure (the most common cause of stroke), or diabetes (people with diabetes are four times more likely to have a stroke than those without) and you increase your chance of stroke even more.
 If you have AFib, keep your diabetes in check by eating a healthy, balanced diet low in sugar.
 Maintain a healthy weight and exercise regularly to lower your risk of high blood pressure.

 Eat a heart-healthy diet to reduce your risk for AFib.
 The American Heart Association recommends a diet low in fat and cholesterol.
 Choose nutrient-rich foods, including fruits and vegetables, whole grains, low-fat dairy products, skinless poultry and fish, and nuts and legumes.
 Limit saturated fat, trans fat, sodium, red meats, and sugar.